eyedoteye/Project-Self-Love/README.md

 # Mak-Gam
-Relearning sdl &amp; c via building a small game.
+Relearning c via building a small game.
 Special thanks to lazyfoo and sdl wiki and also Handmade Hero

-idk what to make
+click to put waypoint
+right-click to erase waypoints

+yay